AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

 # Import and editing

-## Overview

 The short video SDK allows you to import videos or images and produce videos with extensive effects such as filters, dubbing, time effects, and transitions.
-The core editing class is AliyunEditor.

-## Edition difference
+## Differences among editions

 |Edition|Description|
 |-------|-----------|